Komló District

-Komló (Komlói járás) is a district in northern part of Baranya County.
-Komló is also the name of the town where the district seat is found.
-The district is located in the Southern Transdanubia Statistical Region.
+Komló (Komlói járás) is a district in northern part of Baranya County, in Hungary.
+Komló is also the name of the town where the district seat is located.
+The district lies in the Southern Transdanubia Statistical Region.

 Geography

 Komló District borders with Bonyhád District (Tolna County) to the east, Pécs District to the south, Hegyhát District to the west and north.
 The number of the inhabited places in Komló District is 20.

 Municipalities

 The district has 1 town, 1 large village and 18 villages.